Of mice and intolerant men

 Last week I strategically positioned a child-proof plastic box with mice poison on our front step, hidden behind a potted plant.
 The chunk of poison, about the size of an eraser, was gone in a day.
 What’s more, the mice ate away at the plastic case itself, making the opening to the green glob of death even bigger.
 Fine by me.

-Since then the plastic box has occasionally been dragged eight inches from its original location and into a garden of rocks some five inches below.
+Since then the plastic box has occasionally been dragged 8 inches from its original location and into a garden of rocks some 5 inches below.
 What kind of mutant mice have this much power?

 Post a comment as